Jacoby6000/maestro-midi/README.md

 This library will handle things like "Running Status" for you, and everything else is just mapped to the events that you will read in the specification.

+## Extensions

+If you read the specification, you'll note that the Midi specification leaves room for custom events.
+To use these, just create a `midi.extensions.MidiExtension` instance, and then run `decodeMidiExtended(bytes, extension)` to get an instance of a midi file with the extension events properly decoded.
+I don't currently have any of these, because I've only ever needed standard midi events.
+If you come up with one, let me know and I'll add some docs around it.

 ## Caveats

 If you hold on to instances of `midi.decode.fileCodec`, be wary that the individual instances are